FIRST REPUBLIC BANK (NYSE: FRC - GuruFocus.com

 Did you lose money on investments in First Republic?
 If so, please visit First Republic Bank Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 25, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of First Republic Bank (“First Republic” or the “Company”) (: FRC) between January 14, 2021 and March 14, 2023, inclusive (the “Class Period”).
+NEW YORK, April 26, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of First Republic Bank ("First Republic" or the "Company") (NYSE: FRC) between January 14, 2021 and March 14, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Northern District of California and alleges violations of the Securities Exchange Act of 1934.

 First Republic is a California state-chartered bank and trust company that provides private banking, private business banking, and private wealth management.
 Throughout the Class Period, First Republic and its executives repeatedly touted the Company's "safe and sound" business model, assuring investors that First Republic was strongly-positioned – particularly due to its purportedly "diversified deposit base" – to weather a variety of economic conditions, and downplayed the risks that rising interest rates posed to the Company's net interest income ("NII") and net interest margin ("NIM").
 These were both critical financial metrics that calculated the income generated on the Company's interest-earning assets and the value of the Company's mortgage loan portfolio.